-1st Unexcused: Student and parent informed of the mandatory attendance laws.
+1st Unexcused: Student and parent/guardian informed of the mandatory attendance laws.
 The student shall be instructed to be at school and class on time.

-2nd Unexcused: Student and parent informed of
+2nd Unexcused: Student and parent/guardian

-mandatory attendance laws.
+informed of mandatory attendance laws.
 The student shall be instructed to be at school and class on time.

-3rd Unexcused: Parent notified of First
+3rd Unexcused: Parent/guardian notified of First

 Classification of Truancy.

-Alternate consequences will be assigned such as detention, campus beautification, or in-school suspension.
-Possible referral to school and class on time.
-Second Classification of Truancy letter mailed to parent and a meeting is scheduled to discuss truancy issues.
+Alternate consequences will be assigned such as detention, campus beautification.
+Possible referral to informed of mandatory attendance laws.
+The student shall be instructed to be at school and class on time.
+Second Classification of Truancy letter mailed to parent/guardian and a meeting is scheduled to discuss truancy issues.